On the asymptotics of dimers on tori: Loop statistics on bipartite graphs

 \ecor

-We emphasize again that while the conformal shape $\tau$ depends smoothly on the entries of the \emph{normalized\/} matrix $(\det E)^{-1/2} E$ (which has $O(1)$ entries in the limit \eqref{e:e.large}), the domain phase $(\phaseh_E,\phasev_E)$ is highly sensitive to constant-order changes in the \emph{non-normalized\/} entries of $E$.
+We emphasize again that while the conformal shape $\tau_E$ depends smoothly on the entries of the \emph{normalized\/} matrix $(\det E)^{-1/2} E$ (which has $O(1)$ entries for well-shaped tori \eqref{e:e.large}), the domain phase $(\phaseh_E,\phasev_E)$ is highly sensitive to constant-order changes in the \emph{non-normalized\/} entries of $E$.

-This is illustrated in Fig.~\ref{f:hex.logfsc} for the unweighted hexagonal lattice ($a=b=c=1$).
-With our choice of fundamental domain (Fig.~\ref{f:hex}), the $m\times n$ rectilinear torus (Fig.~\ref{f:hex.m.by.n}) studied in \cite{MR2561433} corresponds to matrix $E$ given by $(u,v)=(m,m)$ and $(x,y)=(-n,n)$.
+This is illustrated in Figure~\ref{f:hex.logfsc} for the unweighted honeycomb graph ($a=b=c=1$).
+With our choice of fundamental domain (Figure~\ref{f:hex}), the $m\times n$ rectilinear torus (Figure~\ref{f:hex.m.by.n}) studied in \cite{MR2561433} corresponds to matrix $E$ given by $(u,v)=(m,m)$ and $(x,y)=(-n,n)$.
 In the usual embedding where all hexagons are regular, the geometric aspect ratio is $\rho\equiv n/(3^{1/2}m)$, and it is straightforward to check that the conformal shape $\tau$ is simply $i\rho$.
 From \eqref{e:hex.roots} we have $(\ttr_0,\tts_0) = (\slf13,-\slf13)$, so there are multiple possibilities for the domain phase $(\phaseh_E,\phasev_E)$.
-Fig.~\ref{f:hex} considers the near-rectilinear case $\tau = i\rho + o(1)$, and shows that the finite-size correction lies on one of four different limiting curves
+Figure~\ref{f:hex} considers the near-rectilinear case $\tau = i\rho + o(1)$, and shows that the finite-size correction lies on one of four different limiting curves

 depending on the phase $(\phaseh_E,\phasev_E)$.
 Three of these can arise from exactly rectilinear tori, while the fourth (the one corresponding to both $j,k\not\equiv0\bmod3$) arises from almost-rectilinear tori with $\tau=i\rho+o(1)$.